lamidu-rathnayake/threejs-react-practices/README.md

-# React + Vite
+# threejs + React + Vite practices

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is my first experience working with three.js with react and ill learn as much as i can and i'll put the covered sections in this README document. let's dive into this.

 Currently, two official plugins are available: